cruidin/white-duck-says-hello/README.md

 **Audiences**
 * Art and design lovers
 * New and aspiring programers
-* Family, friends and acquaintances.
+* Family, friends and acquaintances
+* Young people

 **What the user needs to achieve**